Risto-Paasivirta/ParticleSystem/README.md

 # Lightweight Particle System for TypeScript WebGL
 We could really use a catchy name ^^

-## Based on boilerplate template from yordan-kanchelov/pixi-typescript-boilerplate
-## Beginner friendly template for pixi.js with [Webpack](https://webpack.js.org/)

 ## Get Started

 `clone the repository